-At the University of California, Santa Barbara I have spent several years as a researcher in the Earth Research Institute.
-In this role I have worked on interdisciplinary wildfire issues with economists, ecologists, meteorologists, and other natural scientists.
-Previously I worked as an energy economics consultant, where I advised utilities and tribes on energy decisions and produced expert witness testimony for entities such as the US Department of Justice and the Illinois Attorney General.
+I hold a PhD from the University of California, Santa Barbara.
+As a researcher at the Earth Research Institute in Santa Barbara I worked on interdisciplinary wildfire issues with economists, ecologists, and other natural scientists.
+Previously I was an energy economics consultant, where I advised utilities and tribes on energy decisions and produced expert witness testimony for state and federal government entities.

-I have experience as a teaching assistant in natural resource economics, intermediate microeconomic theory, econometrics, and statistics.
-I enjoy mentoring students on coding, research projects, and professional development.
-Previously I taught English in the French school system for students aged 13 to 15.
+My teaching experience spans natural resource economics, intermediate microeconomics, econometrics, and statistics.
+Earlier in my career I taught English in the French school system for students aged 13 to 15.

 Personal interests include guitar, French, punk, new wave, art, hiking, and basketball.